 Accutane, also known as isotretinoin, is used to treat cystic acne (also known as nodular acne or scarring acne) or severe acne that has not responded to other treatment.
-Accutane is a powerful medication that can only be prescribed by a medical professional, however despite numerous side effects, it has proven results to clear acne ridden skin.see all Skin procedures
+Accutane is a powerful medication that can only be prescribed by a medical professional, however despite numerous side effects, it has proven results to clear acne ridden skin.find similar procedures

 - avg. recovery